Over two years after being diagnosed with irritable bowel syndrome (IBS), I have finally discovered how to keep my IBS symptoms at bay.

-- The routine that I describe below was optimized for me after many months of trial and error.
-The results of all the small (and large) tests of change were carefully documented in a diary – this is me applying the Plan-Do-Study-Act (PDSA) cycle to my everyday life.
-IBS is also highly heterogeneous in terms of pathogenesis and clinical manifestations.
-It is unlikely that another IBS patient who follows what I do to a tee will be rewarded with their best possible results.
+- I optimized the routine below after many months of trial and error.
+In applying the Plan-Do-Study-Act (PDSA) cycle, I carefully documented the results of all the small (and large) tests of change in a diary.
+IBS is highly heterogeneous in terms of pathogenesis and clinical manifestations.
+It is unlikely that another IBS patient who follows what I do to a tee will have the best possible results.

-- The changes I made were done carefully and gradually over time.
-Anyone who tries doing what I do in a short time period, say, a few months, may cause inadvertent harm to themselves.
-If unsure, please consult your doctor before making any drastic changes to your daily routine.
+- I made the changes carefully and gradually.
+Anyone who tries doing what I do in a short period, say, a few months, may cause unintentional harm to themselves.
+If unsure, please consult your doctor before drastically changing your daily routine.

-- My progress has been medically monitored, in that I have been seeing my gastroenterologist in his outpatient clinic regularly and I have had blood tests (among other investigations) done periodically.
-I recommend the same for anyone considering emulating any of the drastic changes I made.
+- A team of healthcare professionals, including highly experienced specialist consultants, monitors my progress.
+For example, I have regularly seen my gastroenterologist in his outpatient clinic, and I have had blood tests (among other investigations) done periodically.
+I recommend the same for anyone considering emulating the changes I made.

-- This regimen works only when I am home and not travelling.
-When I’m on the road, I set my meal and exercise times around the schedule of the assignment.
-This usually involves quite elaborate planning and some compromise.
+- This regimen works when I am home and not traveling.
+I set my meal and exercise times around the project’s schedule when I’m on the road.
+While away from home, my diet and exercise usually involve quite elaborate planning and some compromise.

-- My formula for minimizing my IBS symptoms is an ongoing, dynamic process – depending on several factors, e.g. the progression of my IBS, the symptoms I’m experiencing, changes in my work schedule, and the results of further small tests of change, my daily regimen is likely to evolve over time.
+- My formula for minimizing my IBS symptoms is an ongoing, dynamic process.
+Depending on several factors, e.g., the progression of my IBS, the symptoms I’m experiencing, changes in my work schedule, and the results of further small tests of change, my daily regimen is likely to evolve.